The image that inspired a search. Portable magneto phone - Railroad Telephone Image from the Maine Historical Society Object #2004.090.0622 |

 "An early portable telephone, manufactured by the Western Electric Company of Chicago, Illinois and commonly used for communicating with interurban trolleys and trains during the early decades of the twentieth century.
 The telephone is contained in a wooden box with a leather handle at the top, cast-metal corners and feet (one of these has been replaced with a hexagonal pipe fitting), and the remnants of a black-and-gold "Western Electric" manufacturer's painted label at the front/ Two flat steel hanging irons are attached to the top rear of the box.
 A hinged compartment at the front of the box contains a nickel-plated handset with a bakelite earpiece.
 A small bakelite push-to-talk button is located on the side of the handset; stamped into the grip is the notation "Pat in USA Aug 18, 1903".
 The earpiece housing is stamped "Western Electric Company 131 W70", and the microphone housing is stamped "Western Electric Company, pat in USA Aug 18 03" and "285W".
 A cloth-covered cable connects the handset to a modern plastic-covered four-wire cable with an alligator-clip terminal on the other side of the box.
 A metal housing supports the handset cradle and houses the gongs, clapper, and actuator coils of the telephone's ringer.

-A steel crank with a bakelite knob located to one side of the wooden box powers an internal five-bar magneto.
+A steel crank with a bakelite knob located on one side of the wooden box powers an internal five-bar magneto.
 Also wired into the system and held by a bakelite plate are two Eveready No. 6 "Long Life Railroad and Industrial Cell" dry-cell batteries with paper labels manufactured by the Union Carbide Corporation.
 Painted on the center bar of the magneto is a black-and-gold "Western Electric" label."

 The "Search Terms" text box of the Maine Historical Society listing of the telephone includes one term: Central Maine Power Company.

 The Central Maine Power Company acquired the capital stock of the Androscoggin Electric Company on April 1, 1920, and thus, became the owner of the Portland-Lewiston Interurban as well.
 CMP was the owner of the PLI when the operations came to an end in 1933.
 If you are interested in seeing other PLI objects that were donated to the Maine Historical Society by CMP and by Gertrude Libbey Anthony (daughter of the builder of the PLI, W. S. Libbey), here is the link to the page with the objects.
-Objects include; a PLI employee badge, wooden insulator, Timetable, a bell/gong from the Arbutus, Platform Gong from the Arbutus, Simplex Electric Range, Simplex Range Kettle, Photographs, Simplex Range Saucepan, Street Railway Lamp (bulb), Lanterns, Hanger brackets from the Arbutus, and a Trolley Wheel from the Arbutus.
+Objects include; a PLI employee badge, a wooden insulator, a Timetable, a bell/gong from the Arbutus, a Platform Gong from the Arbutus, a Simplex Electric Range, a Simplex Range Kettle, Photographs, a Simplex Range Saucepan, Street Railway Lamp (bulb), Lanterns, Hanger brackets from the Arbutus, and a Trolley Wheel from the Arbutus.
 To go to the MHS online page: Click HERE

-After looking at the objects in the MHS, PLI/Arbutus collection, I shared the images of the telephone with Trolley Museum shop staff and volunteers that have worked on the Narcissus.
+After looking at the objects in the MHS, PLI/Arbutus collection, I shared the images of the telephone with Trolley Museum shop staff and volunteers who have worked on the Narcissus.
 We are always interested and generally surprised when objects of the PLI that are a hundred years old or so, seemingly "appear" for us to admire.

 Well, early last week, Ernie Eaton, a Trolley Museum shop staff member, sent me an email with a live link to an object on eBay.
 The link was to a Railroad telephone made by the American Electric Company.
 Visually, looked very much like the Western Electric telephone that MHS has.
 In looking the American Electric phone over, eBay had a series of images of other objects of a similar topic.
 There, low and behold, was an image of a Western Electric Company Telephone with a pat. date of August 18, 1903!
 Needless to say, it was a "Buy Now" decision :)